amandasdn/netcore-webapi-async-docker/README.md

 docker-compose up -d
 ```

+The database and the RabbitMQ will be created.
 And then, you can run the web API in the browser.

 ```
 http://localhost:8081/swagger/index.html